 Michigan Public Act 295 of 2008 requires the City of Chelsea to file a Renewable Energy Plan and an Energy Optimization Plan prior to April 3, 2009.
 Following are summaries of both plans that also include links to the detailed plans.
 These plans were prepared for the City on behalf of the Michigan Public Power Agency (MPPA) staff and the Michigan Municipal Electric Association (MMEA) staff with the assistance of a consultant.
 The City is a member of both the MPPA and MMEA.
 In their current format, these plans meet the requirements of PA 295.
-The City also provides an annual report of progress towards plan goals.
+The City also provides an annual summary of progress towards plan goals.

 Through the MPPA, the City is a partner in landfill gas projects that will provide approximately 50% of the required renewable energy standard—10% by 2014.
 These projects are:

 - Participating in Granger projects

 - Cooperating in MPPA initiatives including wind, bio-mass or new technologies yet to be explored

 - It is anticipated that the cost of renewables will become more cost competitive in the next three to five years.

 In February 2009, the City of Chelsea—in coordination with the MMEA—contracted with the Summit Blue and Wisconsin Energy Conservation Corporation (WECC) to prepare a portfolio of reliable and cost effective energy efficiency programs for implementation starting in 2009.